 After watching Washington rack up a $16 trillion national debt, I knew we had to focus on fiscal discipline for our country.
-I have been working across party lines to cut wasteful federal spending—large and small — and have helped cut the deficit by 40 percent and $2.4 trillion.
-I supported a balanced budget amendment and was one of the first supporters of efforts to fast-track recommendations of the bipartisan debt commission.
-I have refused to take a pay raise every year since I’ve been elected.
+I have been working across party lines to cut wasteful federal spending—large and small.
+I supported a balanced budget amendment.
+And I have refused to take a pay raise every year since I’ve been elected.

 When I was elected to the Senate, I immediately sought and secured a seat on the Senate Committee on Veterans’ Affairs.
 With more than 76,000 veterans in Alaska—the most per capita in the nation—we must focus on the critical need for expanded veteran’s health care, job training and placement, mental health support and housing assistance.

 From day one in the Senate, I have championed efforts to get a comprehensive energy bill which capitalizes on Alaska’s role as America’s energy storehouse.